sakkarose/MQTTJitsi/README.md

 # MQTTJitsi
-Communication between Raspberry and Android with MQTT and Jitsi (as Smart Door Bell to monitor your door)
+Communication between Raspberry and Android with MQTT and Jitsi (for Video Call)

+Being used in smart bell door project.

 (Still ongoing, adding more functions)